 Lab automation for faster ML-driven protein engineering

-AI changes how biologics are discovered.
+AI is changing how biologics are discovered.
 But that can pose a challenge for wet labs–from data requirements to speed of iteration.
 In this webinar, we will share some of the actual strategies we use to increase turnaround times while keeping data quality high.

 Sep 19